Chicken Molting Care Guide: How To Help Your Hens?

 Injured chickens are considered to be ‘weak’ by other members of the flock and, therefore, are most likely to be bullied.
 When an injury occurs, you should remove that chicken from the flock to recover but don’t take her out of the chicken run.
 Create a ‘safe haven’ with some chicken wire inside the chicken run, so she stays visible to other flock members.

 When there appear to be no visual or health reasons for a chicken to be bullied and the bullying won’t stop, remove the bully from the chicken run.
 After a couple of days, he or she can come back.
 They will possibly have lost their place in the pecking order.
 If not, and they start bullying again, remove the bully again, but maybe a bit longer this time.
 Keep on doing this until the bullying stops.

 If nothing helps, another possible solution could be to install pinless peepers.

 Try to avoid stressful situations as much as possible.
 Chickens’ skin is very sensitive during molting and should be handled accordingly.
 This means no loud music near the coop, try and solve any problems like bullying in your chicken coop and, as mentioned before, don’t pick up your chickens during molting as it can be painful.

-Keep an extra eye on the chickens lower in the pecking order and make sure they're feeling ok.
+Keep an extra eye on the chickens lower in the pecking order and ensure they feel ok.

 Although molting is the most common reason for missing feathers, there are other causes for feather loss.
-When you pay attention to where these feathers are missing, you can start determining what is wrong.
+When you pay attention to where these feathers are missing, you can determine what is wrong.

 - Missing feathers on the head or neck: Can be caused by molting, lice, or bullying from other chickens.